-For a refreshing soft driver, and a case poor of the laste to a glass.
+For a refreshing soft drink, add a tablespoon or more to taste to a glass.
 Add ice and top with sparkling water or club soda (or still water if you prefer).
-To make a simple cocktail with your shrub, mix 34 ounce shrub and 2 ounces of your preferred liquor in a glass.
+To make a simple cocktail with your shrub, mix 3/4 ounce shrub and 2 ounces of your preferred liquor in a glass.
 Add ice if desired, then top with club soda or sparkling water.
 Adjust to taste, then enjoy responsibly.